Generic Name: Benazepril hydrochloride

 How Supplied/Storage and Handling

-Benazepril Hydrochloride Tablets USP, 20 mg are pink, circular, biconvex, beveled edge film-coated tablets debossed with ‘E’ on one side and ‘16’ on the other side.
+Benazepril Hydrochloride Tablets, 20 mg are white to off-white, round, biconvex, film-coated tablets imprinted with "B3" in black ink on one side and plain on other side and are supplied as follows:

-Benazepril Hydrochloride Tablets USP, 40 mg are dark pink, circular, biconvex, beveled edge film-coated tablets debossed with ‘E’ on one side and ‘17’ on the other side.
+Benazepril Hydrochloride Tablets, 40 mg are white to off-white, round, biconvex, film-coated tablets imprinted with "B4" in black ink on one side and plain on other side and are supplied as follows:

 Patient Counseling Information

 Tell female patients of childbearing age about the consequences of exposure to Benazepril hydrochloride during pregnancy.
 Discuss treatment options with women planning to become pregnant.
 Instruct patients to report pregnancies to their physicians as soon as possible.